 First, some facts.
 The number of Americans who actually cheat on their partners is rather substantial: Over the past two decades, the rate of infidelity has been pretty constant at around 21 percent for married men, and between 10 to 15 percent for married women, according to the General Social Survey at the University of Chicago’s independent research organization, NORC.
 Social messages have us thinking of sexual infidelity as a symptom of an unhappy relationship, a moral flaw or a sign of deteriorating social values.
 When I was trained as a psychiatrist we were told to look for various emotional and developmental factors — like a history of unstable relationships or a philandering parent — to explain infidelity.
 However, research is pointing in a different direction, especially for anything concerning behavior, it turns out that genes, gene expression and hormones matter a lot.
 A WHOLE LOT.
 More than we expected.

 It has been accepted for a while that men have a genetic, evolutionary impulse to cheat, because that increases the odds of having more of their offspring in the world.
 (Because that’s just goals right?
 Thanks evolution!)
 But now there is intriguing new research showing that some women, too, are biologically inclined to wander, although not for clear evolutionary benefits.
-It also depends on whether or not certain variants of the vasopressin receptor gene are expressed which decided if much one more likely to engage in “extra pair bonding,” the scientific euphemism for sexual infidelity.
+It also depends on whether or not certain variants of the vasopressin receptor gene are expressed which kind of decides if one is more likely to engage in “extra pair bonding,” the scientific euphemism for sexual infidelity.
 Vasopressin is a hormone that has powerful effects on social behaviors like trust, empathy and sexual bonding in humans and other animals.
 So mutations, which are basically nature’s game of Russian roullete, in the vasopressin receptor gene could very well alter its function, thus affecting human sexual behavior.

 Now, before you run out and get your prospective partner genotyped for his or her vasopressin and oxytocin receptor genes, two caveats: Correlation is not the same as causation; there are so many unmeasured factors that contribute to infidelity.
 So in science, as in life, it is rare that a simple genetic variant could determine behavior.